clkishman/clkishman/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-My name is Carl (he/him), I am 33 going on 34, and am a new programming student.
+My name is Carl (he/him), I am a junior software developer!.

 I have been working in the hospitality industry for years, but have always had a passion for computers and am looking for a change in careers!

-I spend most of my freetime playing video games with friends or chatting with my boyfriend.
+Currently I am learning the ins and outs of java and will soon be graduating from a coding bootcamp.
+Most of my side projects involve helping my freinds create things for the various TTRPGs we play.